U.S. start-up says its electric drone has longer flight time on single charge

 “The US-1 has been designed with a battery-first approach,” he said, allowing it to endure longer flight time.

-Gore believes his design can be scaled to all aircraft sizes, potentially allowing larger electric planes to effectively compete with the conventionally fuelled counterparts in future.
+Gore believes his design can be scaled to all aircraft sizes, potentially allowing larger electric planes to effectively compete with the conventionally fueled counterparts in future.

 When it comes to “useful ranges and endurances in future (electric aircraft)... there has to be a new way of thinking about design,” Gore said.